IRS Forms

 What exchange rate should I use?

-Use the Treasury Bureau of the Fiscal Service rate on the last day of your tax year to convert foreign currency values into U.S. dollars.
+Use the Treasury Bureau of the Fiscal Service rate on the last day of your tax year to convert foreign currency values into U.S. dollars, even if you sold or otherwise disposed of the asset earlier in the year.
 If there is no Treasury rate for your currency, use a public rate that converts into dollars and disclose the source on the form.

 What is the filing deadline for Form 8938?